DavidMorgan92/wanderlust/README.md

 This page will feature breadcrumbs at the top to allow the user to go back to the home page.

+There will be a dropdown menu to select sorting options:

+1. Price - low to high
+2. Price - high to low

 #### Package Details Page

 The package details page will provide a space for the user to see all details about the package they have selected.